"PadHer makes it easy and fun to teach young African girls about periods and puberty through comic books..." —HundrED.org

 PadHer is a women-led non-profit organization dedicated to empowering young African schoolgirls from underserved communities.

-We educate and mentor girls on periods, puberty, and sexual and reproductive health and rights (SRHR) through engaging comic books and animations.
-Our goal is to help them manage their periods confidently and build the self-esteem they need to take charge of their future and succeed.
+We educate and mentor girls on periods, puberty, and sexual and reproductive health and rights (SRHR) through engaging comic books, animations, and digital interactive learning games.
+Our goal is to help girls manage their periods confidently while building the self-esteem they need to take charge of their future and succeed.

-Every copy of our comic book comes with three free reusable sanitary pads to fight period poverty, one pair of underwear, and a unique period bracelet that helps girls track their menstrual cycle — so they can always be prepared with a pad in their school bag.
+Every copy of our free Girls Only comic book comes with three reusable sanitary pads to fight period poverty, a pair of underwear, and a unique period bracelet that helps girls track their menstrual cycle so they are always prepared with a pad in their school bag.

 Our Core Values